CSchoel/arbitrary-but-fixed/_drafts/headless-swing-gradle.md

 Nope!
 None of this is true.
 The only downside of using `xvfb-run` for the whole gradle task is that the framebuffer will exist for a slightly longer duration than it is needed.
+In addition, there is no option in gradle for JUnit tests that could alter the call to the JVM beyond setting system properties and other JVM args.
 So in the sense of simplicity over premature optimization you can quote me on this: "You likely *do* want to run a gradle task through Xvfb." 😉

 ### Don't blindly use examples from man pages